quii/learn-go-with-tests/roman-numerals.md

 Things start getting more complicated now.
 The Romans in their wisdom thought repeating characters would become hard to read and count.
 So a rule with Roman Numerals is you cant have the same character repeated 3 times in a row.

 Instead you take the next highest symbol and then "subtract" by putting a symbol to the left of it.
-The symbol must be base 10.
+Not all symbols can be used as subtractors; only (1), X (10), C (100) and M (1,000).

 For example `5` in Roman Numerals is `V`.
 To create 4 you do not do `IIII`, instead you do `IV`.